Emanuel-san/Mortage-web/README.md

 to your own.

-You now have a complete pipeline where you can modify the app or input data file and upload them to your s3 bucket and start a new EC2 instance that will download the latest version from your bucket on start up using the shell script
+You now have a complete pipeline where you can modify the app or input data file and upload them to your s3 bucket and start a new EC2 instance that will download the latest version from your bucket on start up using the shell script.

 [Start an EC2 instance](https://docs.aws.amazon.com/cli/latest/userguide/cli-services-ec2-instances.html#launching-instances) from your image using the startup shell script.